GobySoft/goby3/src/doc/markdown/doc507_goby_viz.md

 These are published if you create a Route or Waypoint, respectively, in OpenCPN and then right click on it, choose "Send to GPS" and send it to the same port as `goby_opencpn_interface` (in the example above that would be "TCP:127.0.0.1:54000").

-These publications can then be used to map onto data fields in `goby_liaison`, using the "External Data" functionality.
+These publications can be mapped onto data fields in `goby_liaison` using the "External Data" functionality.
 This allows you to send positions and routes using the OpenCPN mapping software rather than manually entering latitude/longitude values into `goby_liaison` Commander.